I

 How Long Does BPD Splitting Last?

 The duration period of borderline personality disorder splitting varies and is individual for each person.
-The splitting episodes can be intense and brief, but they can last from a few minutes to more hours, even days.
-The length of the splitting episode depends on multiple factors, such as the individual’s emotional regulation skill or the triggers depending on the situation.
+The splitting episodes can be intense and brief, but they can last from a few minutes to more hours, even days, often impacting therapy sessions.
+The length of the splitting episode depends on multiple factors, such as the individual’s emotional regulation skills, emotional responses and the triggers present in the situation.

-Some people with borderline personality disorder may experience rapid shifts between devaluation and idealisation, which can lead to brief but intense splitting episodes.
-In contrast, others may have persistent patterns of splitting, which can last for days or weeks due to ongoing triggers.
+Some people with borderline personality disorder may experience rapid shifts between devaluation and idealisation, which can lead to brief but intense splitting episodes that many with BPD tend to encounter.
+In contrast, others may have persistent splitting patterns that can last for days or weeks due to ongoing triggers.

 What Causes Splitting?